 The Limited Warranty extends only to the original consumer and is not transferable to anyone else.

 What does this Limited Warranty cover?

-This Limited Warranty covers defects in workmanship For how long does this Limited Warranty last? and materials for all parts of the product except those • indicated below as not warranted.
+This Limited Warranty covers defects in workmanship and materials for all parts of the product except those indicated below as not warranted.